henry-anderson/configJ/README.md

 # DataAPI

 DataAPI is a Java API for easy to read data serialization.
-DataAPI was written by Skionz to allow easy configuration and a way to allow users to easily change the properties of programs.
+DataAPI was written to allow easy configuration and a way to allow users to easily change the properties of a program.

 [View the Javadocs here](http://henry-anderson.github.io/DataAPI/)